 Has committed to following an approved training and coaching plan that aligns with national team standards.

-Returning athletes will be ranked at the end of all SR card nominations, in the discipline order for the given carding cycle.
+Returning athletes will be considered under priority E (Priority of Nominations, above) after all other SR card nominations for the given carding cycle.
 In the case of more than one such nomination within any discipline, the nominations will be ranked in order of their placement at the most recent Olympic Winter Games.
-Those with no Olympic result will be ranked after the returning Olympic medalist(s) and ranked in order of their placement at the most recent Worlds, followed by the preceding Worlds.
+Those with no Olympic result will be ranked after the returning Olympic medalist(s) and ranked in order of their placement at the most recent Worlds.
 Placement in the aerial team event will not be used in any of these cases.

 Athletes Named to the Team based on Exceptional Circumstances